Are we looking at the next big move in Nucor Corporation (NUE)?

 Sponsored

-The stock witnessed a -7.37% loss in the last 1 month and extending the period to 3 months gives it a -20.13%, and is -2.42% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.16% over the week and 2.98% over the month.
+The stock witnessed a -11.69% loss in the last 1 month and extending the period to 3 months gives it a -16.24%, and is 0.10% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.37% over the week and 2.82% over the month.

 Nucor Corporation (NUE) Analyst Forecasts